arihant-jain/Avocado-Analytics-Python-Dash-App/README.md

-# Avocado Analytics
+# Avocado Analytics 🥑
-## An interactive web app built on the Python [Dash](https://dash.plotly.com/introduction) framework
+## An interactive web app built on the Python [Dash framework](https://dash.plotly.com/introduction)

 ### [View the app in action 👉]()